Artur-T-Malas/book-notes/README.md

 - [ ] Add data validation and sanitization!
 - [ ] Get book covers and display them
 - [ ] Style the pages
+- [ ] Add a search bar to at least the main page (or all pages)
+    * if there are no results:
+        - for logged in users -> show the option to add a book
+        - for guests -> show a message with login link e.g., "login/register to add the missing book"
 - [X] Hide "Add Book" and "Rate Book" buttons for guest users ~~OR redirect to login page~~
 - [X] Invert the logic of hiding buttons - by default show stuff accessible to everyone, and only if user is logged in, show the user-specific stuff
 - [ ] ?
-Make the login section and logged/guest user sections into partial views (.ejs) to get rid of the whole element creation/removal logic from `public/scripts/index.js`
+Make the login section and logged/guest user sections into partial views (.ejs)
+    * to get rid of the whole element creation/removal logic from `public/scripts/index.js`
+    * to have the login/logout section always visible
 - [X] Add a link/button to Register on the Login page
 - [X] Add a link/button to Login on the Register page
 - [X] Use password type input for passwords
 - [X] Add either ~~breadcrumbs or~~ "back" links/buttons to Login, Register, Add Book and other subpages
 - [X] Make the calls to get login/register pages "GET" requests to /login or /register endpoint.
 But make the actual login/register requests be "POST" to the same endpoints
 - [X] Refine the `/books` API to be more all-purpose
+- [ ] Document the `/books` API
+- [ ] Have a limit of the queue of unverified books (e.g., 200 total and 10 per user), don't accept more when the limits are reached
+- [ ] add a handler of unmatched rotues and show (enother `.ejs` template) a `404 Not Found` page

 For all users:
 - [X] See a list of highest rated books and their rating (average of all user ratings)
 - [X] See a list of most commonly rated books and their rating (count of all user ratings)
+- [ ] For each book have a notes/rating section
+    * separate `.ejs` template for this usecase
+    * access it by:
+        - clicking on a book in most commonly rated / highest rated list
+        - clicking a result from searching on the main page
+    * have it on endpoint like `/books/<bookId>`
 - [ ] Have an error message when login fails

 For logged in users: